The Skylake-X Mess Explored: Thermal Paste And Runaway Power

 If someone gets 10/20 CPU i would not push more than 4Ghz.
 That is a max realistic clock speed for such CPU, with 8 Core you will be better but i'd say the best thing to buy is actually 6/12 Core which can easily run at @4.5Ghz.

-People don't play Prime or any other similar bullshit test.
+People don't play Prime or any other similar >Mod edit: keep it clean<test.
 People game, do programming, stuff where you will never see CPU showing overheating issue.
 And again keep 10/20 at 4.0Ghz max.
 Honestly you won't gain a thing running at 4.4Ghz.

 What's wrong with using Prime?
 It does a good job of testing the thermal limits of a CPU.
 You wouldn't test the limits of a weight lifters strength with 5 pound dumb bells.
 You need to go all out.